-On October 13, Werner made as if to pass the Tribsee and to march on Swedish Pomerania.
+On October 13, Werner made as if to pass the Tribsees and to march on Swedish Pomerania.
 Meanwhile, Belling remained at Wolfshagen.

-On October 17, the Swedish Army retired on Anklam.
+On October 16 and 17, the Swedish army retired towards Anklam.

-On October 19, Belling followed up the retiring Swedish Army and entered into Mecklenburg, crossed the Peene River and put the country to contributions.
+On October 19, Belling followed up the retiring Swedish army, entered into Mecklenburg, crossed the Peene River and put the country to contributions.
 He then marched to Eastern Pomerania to put a stop to the incursions of the Russian cossacks.

 On November 25, Prince Eugen, who had left Saxony after the victorious Battle of Torgau arrived on the theatre of operation and cantoned in Mecklenburg.

 On November 27, the Swedish army repassed the Peene River and took up its winter-quarters.
 Lantingshausen took his quarters at Greifswald, and his troops around Tribsees, Loitz, Bandelin, Klein-Bülow and Wolgast